OzanYRT/1800_202230_BBY16/README.md

 ## General Info
 This browser based web application to ...
+    *I want to create a conflict so i can take a screenshot for the lab!
 	*Hi my name is Ozan..
 I am excited about this project becouse we get to do it as a team!

     *Greetings, my name is Sam.
 I am looking forward to help produce this cool project.